Bronwen Astor, Viscountess Astor: Personal life

+Within three years of her marriage Bronwen's world was turned upside down by the infamous Profumo affair, which brought down Prime Minister Harold Macmillan's government.
 Bill died from a heart attack in 1966, leaving Bronwen with two young daughters.
 Bronwen left Cliveden with her daughters, to live in Tuesley Manor, Godalming, Surrey.
 She opened her new home to the homeless.
-Her biography, Bronwen Astor: Her Life and Times, written by Peter Stanford, was published in 2000.
 When she left Tuesley it was sold for £1.85 million.

 Bronwen became a convert to the Roman Catholic faith, serving as an extraordinary minister at Holy Apostles Catholic Church, Pimlico.
 She died on 28 December 2017.
+A biography, Bronwen Astor: Her Life and Times, written by Peter Stanford, was published in 2000.